gf712/onnxruntime-numpy/README.md

 Currently it is only possible to build (some) neural networks to perform inference, but there are plans to enable neural network training using a `grad` function (and some additional helper functions).

+The current implementation progress of the ONNX operators can be found [here](Implementation_Progress.md).

 ## Roadmap